 Top Five Mobile Recruiting Challenges

 We’ve done a fair amount of exploration over the past year or so regarding mobile recruiting.
 In fact, if you consider yourself to be a mobile novice, then check out our 3 part mobile series here before jumping into this post.
 In honor of our free HRCI approved Mobile Optimization webinar next week, I’d like to focus in on the key challenges most employers face when it comes to mobile.
-As always, if you’d like more information or would prefer step-by-step guidance through the process, then join me for the webinar next week.
+As always, if you’d like more information or would prefer step-by-step guidance through the process, then join us for the webinar next week.

 Five Mobile Recruiting Challenges